ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 Two elements are needed:

-- Recommend use of **rdf:dataType** property on soPropertyValue, with range as defined in https://www.w3.org/TR/rdf11-concepts/#section-Datatypes.
+- Recommend use of **rdf:dataType** or **qudt:dataType** property on soPropertyValue, with range as defined in https://www.w3.org/TR/rdf11-concepts/#section-Datatypes.
 The schema.org implementation is strongly oriented towards numeric result values for attributes.
 This is unnecessarily restrictive.
 To deal with data objects that are recorded interviews, sound recordings (e.g. whale song), and other 'unstructured' content the valueType could be a MIME type.
 Object types would need to be defined in a data type registry (e.g. see [RDA Data Type Registries WG](https://www.rd-alliance.org/groups/data-type-registries-wg.html)).

 - Add a **rangeConstraint** property on so:PropertyValue to allow specification of the range of values expected for a property.
 Numeric ranges are already accounted for by so:minValue and so:maxValue.
 SOSO recommends that these be used to represent the range of actual values in the described dataset.
 Categorical ranges could be expressed as a URI for the vocabulary used to populate values.
 Other more complex range constraints might need to be expressed as text or via URI.
 The interpretation of the rangeConstraint might vary depending on the valueType.
 Options: use [rdfs:range](https://www.w3.org/TR/rdf-schema/#ch_range)

-- Wishful: so:variableMeasured should be renamed so:attribute to clarify that narrow interpretation as a numeric result is not intended.
-(NOTE--we are unlikely to convince the schema.org maintainers to make this change...)

 # Outstanding issues for discussion: